 - 3. If you have any questions about your grant, please contact annualfunding@re.ukri.org.
-The funding methods we are implementing for 2019-20 are detailed in the 'Research England Guide to research and knowledge exchange funding 2019-20' (RE-P-2019-03). - 4.
-Circular letter 'Funding for higher education institutions for 2019-20' (RE-CL-2019-03) describes the budget decisions taken by the Executive Chair with the endorsement of the Research England Council on funding for 2019-20. - 5.
+The funding methods we are implementing for 2020-21 will be detailed in a funding guide which will be published later in September. - 4.
+Circular letter 'Funding for higher education providers for 2020-21' (RE-CL-2020-06) describes the budget decisions taken by the Executive Chair with the endorsement of the Research England Council on funding for 2020-21. - 5.
 While we do not require a response to this document, there may be circumstances in which providers wish to request changes to their allocations.
 The process for this is described below.